 - ¼ cup minced fresh cilantro (60ml)

 - salt and pepper to taste

-- Heat a large skillet over medium-high heat.
+Heat a large skillet over medium-high heat.
 Add the oil, then add the onions and garlic.
-Cook onions and garlic till transluscent.
+Cook onions and garlic until transluscent.

-- Stir in fish sauce, sugar and zucchini noodles.
-Cook the zucchini noodles till tender, about 2-3 minutes.
+Stir in fish sauce, sugar and zucchini noodles.
+Cook the zucchini noodles until tender, about 2-3 minutes.